flaneurette/Harden-Windows-OS-Firewall/README.md

 - That said, if you install malware (by opening attachments or installers), this will not be of any benefit. (your own fault then).

 - Never open stuff immediately.
-Use **multiple** anti-virus software (at least 2 or 3 as not all AV sofwatre can detect everything).
+Use **multiple** anti-virus software (at least 2 or 3 as not all AV sofware can detect everything).

 - Then, for the final arbiter, use https://www.virustotal.com to scan an app for free.